 Spencer recently invested in an “extensive redesign” of Diana’s memorial, signifying some of the most considerable work that’s happened on the estate in 350 years.
-Notably, the move didn’t come before the Spencer family had been called out for neglecting the grave sit and Oval Lake.
-Diana’s former, and rather outspoken, chef tweeted about the issue back in 2014:
+Notably, the move didn’t come before the Spencer family had been called out for neglecting the grave site and Oval Lake.
+Diana’s former chef tweeted about the issue back in 2014:

 On the actual 20th anniversary of Diana’s death, a statue will be unveiled at Kensington Palace, her home following her marriage to the Prince of Wales, and where William, Kate and Harry all currently live.
 The move has been viewed as not only a way to mark the passage of time, but to make up for what many have seen as insufficient respect paid to Diana’s memory by the Royal Family.